-Finding a makeup school will help advance you career within the fashion and beauty industry as a makeup artist.
+Graduating from a makeup school will help advance your career within the fashion and beauty industry as a makeup artist.
 If you are interested in learning more beauty skills like cutting hair or performing manicures and pedicures, a cosmetology school is the path to follow.

 In makeup school, a student will learn the following: